bojko108/space-commando/README.md

 ### Gameplay

-After a fierce space battle the player manages to escape, but his spaceship is badly damaged.
-His only chance is to look for parts to repair the ship in an old abandoned base, located on a nearby planet.
+After a fierce space battle the player manages to escape but his spaceship is badly damaged.
+His only chance is to look for spare parts for the ship in an old abandoned base, located on a nearby planet.
 The problem is the base has been taken over by hostile aliens.

-The player lands his spaceship near the old base and now is searching for supplies and spare parts for to repair it.
+The player lands his spaceship near the old base and is now searching for supplies and spare parts to repair it.
 Player's ship has a broken Dark Matter Module, which can be found in the Storage Room.
 The game starts at this point.

-When the game starts the player is running out of oxygen and has to find the Main Control Room to turn Base Life Support Systems back on.
+When the game starts, the player is running out of oxygen and has to find the Main Control Room to turn Base Life Support Systems on.
 The access to the Main Computer is blocked by a password.
-The player has to decipher the password in order to login, turn Life Support Systems back on and find the Storage Room location.
+The player has to decipher the password in order to login, turn Life Support Systems on and find the Storage Room location.
 When the player is near the Main Computer, the game waits for him to enter the password.
-After the player has the password it's oxygen level is set to full and no longer decreases.
+After the player has the password, his oxygen level is set to full and no longer decreases.
 The minimap is also updated: `Buildings` layer and Storage Room are added to the map.
-All enemies of type `Soldier` will be set in `Chasing` mode.
+Enemies detect distance will be increased.

-After the player locates and takes the Dark Matter Module he can return and repair the Spaceship and leave the planet for good.
-At this point all commanders will be set in `Chasing` mode.
+After the player locates and takes the Dark Matter Module he can return and repair the Spaceship.
+At this point enemies detect distance will be again increased and `Base Commanders` will be spawned.

-When the player have the Dark Matter Module and is near the spaceship he can start repairing it.
-In order to do that he must stay for at least 10 seconds near the ship or the process will be interrupted.
+When the player has the Dark Matter Module and is near the spaceship he can start repairing it.
+In order to do that he must stay near the ship for at least 10 seconds or the process will be interrupted.
+After the ship is repaired, the player can get on board and leave the planet for good.

-During the entire game the player has to deal with hostile aliens which will try to kill him.

 # Game setup